-(iii) National Savings & Investments
+(ii) National Savings & Investments

-National Savings & Investments began issuing guaranteed equity bonds in March 2002 in association with the DMO who hedged the equity index and interest rate exposure.
+National Savings & Investments began issuing GEB in March 2002 in association with the DMO who hedged the equity index and interest rate exposure.

-(iv) DMO Managing Committee and Senior Managers
+(iii) DMO Managing Committee and Senior Managers

 None of the Managing Committee members, senior managers or other related parties has undertaken any transactions with the DMO during the year.